zubinchopra/portaldocs/portal-sdk/generated/top-extensions-forms.md

 ```

-5. The HTML template located at `<dir>\Client\V1\Forms\Samples\BasicCreate\Templates\FormSampleBasicCreate.html` binds the section into the DOM, and will autogenerate the layout for all of the child objects.
+The HTML template located at `<dir>\Client\V1\Forms\Samples\BasicCreate\Templates\FormSampleBasicCreate.html` binds the section into the DOM, and will autogenerate the layout for all of the child objects.
 It is included in the following example.

     ﻿<div class="msportalfx-form" data-bind="pcControl: mySection"></div>

+<a name="developing-forms-forms-construction"></a>
 ## Forms Construction

+<a name="developing-forms-forms-construction-loading-editing-and-saving-data"></a>
 ### Loading, editing and saving data

 This sample reads and writes data to the server directly via `ajax()` calls.
 It loads and saves data by creating an `EditScopeCache` object and defining two functions.
 The `supplyExistingData` function reads the data from the server, and the `saveEditScopeChanges` function writes it back.